1. The Public Prosecution Service of Canada - An Overview

 - seeking to protect the rights of individuals and to uphold the rule of law; and

-- working within the criminal justice system to make Canada a safe and just society.
+- working within the criminal justice system to help make Canada a safe and just society.

-- Respect forms the basis of relationships with fellow employees and with the public.
+- Respect forms the basis of our relationship with our fellow employees and with the public.

-- Integrity motivates employees to apply the highest ethical and professional standards.
+- Integrity motivates us to apply the highest ethical and professional standards.

-- Excellence inspires employees in all aspects of their work.
+- Excellence inspires us in all aspects of our work.

-- Leadership characterizes the organization’s efforts to improve the quality of criminal justice throughout Canada.
+- Leadership characterizes our efforts to improve the quality of criminal justice throughout Canada.

 Assignments and Directives